bagisto/bagisto-docs/src/advanced/artisan-commands.md

 | `--type` | `inventory`, `price`, `flat`, `search` | Select which indexer(s) to run (repeatable).
 Default: all four |
 | `--mode` | `full`, `selective` | Full reindex vs. incremental (default `selective`) |

-The `search` indexer runs only when an external search engine is enabled in **Configuration → Search Engines**, and only in `full` mode.
+The `search` indexer runs only when an external search engine is enabled in **Configure → Search Engines**, and only in `full` mode.
 An unknown type prints a warning rather than failing.

 ::: info Bagisto 2.4
 On 2.4 the search indexer is selected with `--type=elastic`, and it runs only when the search engine setting is `elastic`.